+given fragment than the maximum for all

+training set compounds.
+It is also

+possible that a compound may have a

+functional group(s) or other structural

 features not represented in the training

 set, and for which no fragment

 coefficient or correction factor was

-developed
+Limeite of the developed

-Limits of the Molecular weight: 32.04-665.02 g/Mol
+Limits of the

 Applicability Fragments and Functional groups

 Domain according to Training Sets and

-correction factors for best results

-4 - Information on the Validation of the Model
+4 Information correction factors for best results on the Validation of the Model

-Validation Set Internal, 158 compounds from the same
+Internal, 158 compounds from the same

 Туре sources as the Training Set.
 Compound

-Pool was split before regression into

-Training Set and Validation Set.
+Pool was split before regression into Training Set and Validation Set.

-W.a.: Validation Online Help of KOCWIN, Appendix G
+W.a.: Validation Training Set and Validation Set.
+Online Help of KOCWIN, Appendix G

-available at
+available at Offilitie Fleip of Rocwitt, Appendix G

-Statistical r 2 =0.850; std. dev.=0.583; avg. dev.=
+Statistical r^2 =0.850; std. dev.=0.583; avg. dev.=

-information on 0.459
+information on

-validity
+validity 0.439

-5 - Mechanistic Interpretation of the model
+Interpretation of the model

 W.a.: The tendency of a compound to adsorb

 Mechanistic itself on organic carbon is linked with the

 basis of model chemical structure.
 In the Molecular

 Correction Index information on the

 chemical structure, i.e. molecular size,

 branching, cyclization, unsaturation and

 (to a certain extent) heteroatom content

 are encoded.
 The different influences of

 chemical classes or functional groups are

 considered by correction factors.